-A new underground flow regulatory structure, or covered reservoir, will be constructed to help regulate the water system’s flow of untreated water.
-It will be capable of holding up to 5 million gallons of untreated water.
-The facility will be covered with soil and vegetation, with the exception of access hatches and above-ground vents to allow for air movement in and out of hte reservoir.
-Construction is anticipated to begin in early 2020 and last approximately 18 months.
+A new underground flow regulatory structure, or covered reservoir, is being constructed to help regulate the water system’s flow of untreated water.
+It will be capable of holding up to five million gallons of untreated water.
+The facility will be covered with soil and vegetation, with the exception of access hatches and above-ground vents to allow for air movement in and out of the reservoir.

 Trail Closures in the Park

 Public safety is of the utmost importance during construction.
 To help keep trail users safe, certain trails in the western portion of the park are closed during construction hours, Monday through Friday, 7 a.m. to 7 p.m.
 Active construction sites are fenced and at these locations trail access is closed 24 hours a day, seven days a week through the duration of construction.
 Trail detour and closure signs with a trail map are installed on the trails to help hikers and bicyclists navigate the area.
 Closed trails will be reopened after construction.

 |FRS II construction ends||Early 2022|

 There are no videos for this project.